 About Robin Harford

-He specialises in wild edible plants and has been teaching people about their local edible landscape throughout the UK since 2009.
-He is a co-director of Plants & Healers International, a non-profit that connects people, plants and healers around the world.
-He travels extensively documenting and recording the traditional and local uses of wild food plants in indigenous cultures, and more recently his work has taken him to Africa, SE Asia and Europe.
+He has travelled extensively documenting and recording the traditional and local uses of wild plants in indigenous cultures, and his work has taken him to Africa, India, SE Asia, Europe and the USA.

-Robin has taught foraging at Eden Project, appeared on BBC2’s Edwardian Farm, Soul Seekers TV series, STV (Scotland), appeared on BBC radio and been recommended in the BBC Good Food magazine, Guardian, The Lady, Sainsbury's magazine, GQ, Ecologist, Green Parent to name a few.
-He also consults for TV companies and celebrity chefs.
+Robin has taught foraging at Eden Project, appeared on BBC2’s Edwardian Farm, Soul Seekers TV series, appeared on national and local BBC radio and been recommended in BBC Good Food magazine, Sainsbury’s magazine as well as in The Guardian, The Times, The Independent, The Daily Telegraph, GQ, The Ecologist and Green Parent, to name a few.